Small-scale clustering of Primordial Black Holes: cloud-in-cloud and exclusion effects: Two-point correlation function for fixed threshold

 Second, $\xi_{\mathrm{PBH}}$ systematically exhibits a maximum, which is reached at higher values of $w$ as $\nu$ increases, thus defining a typical correlation length $w_{\xi_{\mathrm{PBH}}}$.
 Due to the form of the derivative of $P_{2}$ with respect to $w$ no analytical expression of this correlation length can be obtained.
 However, we see that it is highly sensitive to $\nu$ (see \cref{fig:Yacine_compar}).

 Third, as $w \to 1$, the excess probability $1 + \xi_{\mathrm{PBH}}$ drops to zero contrary to $\xi_{\nu}$ which reaches the bound $2/P_{1}$ for $w=1$.
-More generally, our excursion-set formalism provides a drastic difference of behavior at small-scale in comparison to previous works, and this is the object of an extensive discussion that we now discuss.
+More generally, our excursion-set formalism provides a drastic difference of behavior at small-scale in comparison to previous works, and this question is the subject of an in-depth discussion which we now address.